Thanks to the help of our friends and supporters, The Art House is now open in line with COVID-19 restrictions.

-As we begin to reopen, we have implemented the following policy based on our COVID-19 Risk Assessment, which is designed to keep all people entering the building as safe as possible.
+We have implemented the following COVID-19 policy since 16th August 2021 based on our COVID-19 Risk Assessment, which is designed to keep all people entering the building as safe as possible.
 If you have booked a space on a course, or are considering doing so, please read this policy carefully before your visit.

 Entering the Building

-Please do not enter the Art House if you or anyone you have been in close contact with (shared accommodation or been within 2 metres for 15 minutes or more) has tested positive for COVID-19, or been symptomatic with a persistent cough or fever within the last 14 days.
+Please do not enter The Art House if you or anyone you have been in close contact with someone who has tested positive for COVID-19, we do encourage participants to be double jabbed (unless medically exempt), been symptomatic with a persistent cough or fever within the last 14 days, or has a positive lateral flow test.
+If you do have a positive lateral flow test, you should call 119 or visit the Gov.uk website for advice.

 Handwashing and Hand Sanitiser

-Wearing of facemasks will be required when moving through shared areas of the building.
-Wearing of facemasks in the pottery, art room, exhibition room and office may also be requested.
+Wearing of facemasks is preferred when moving through shared areas of the building.
+Wearing of facemasks in the pottery, art room, exhibition room and office may also be requested and are encouraged.
 We may change these rules at any time depending on the changing situation and government guidance.

 Please only use the lift if necessary.
 Capacity of the lift is restricted to one participant at a time, although two people who live in the same household may share the lift.
 If you know that you will need assistance to use the lift, please ensure that you notify a member of staff before your visit.